 The altitude from sea level - As the altitude changes - the temperature starts to decrease.
 So the mountainous areas are colder than the plains.
 Even after being located in the same latitude, there is a difference in temperature due to the elevation in the areas.
 This is the reason that the temperature of Agra in January is 15° C which is located in the site, whereas the temperature of Darjeeling is 4° C, which is a mountainous region.

 So We have learned about the factors that affect the climate of India.
 We have read above how the climate of India is affected by the winds coming from the north and the south.
 Let us know that the winds in the northern and southern hemispheres are Coriolis.

 Coriolis force - "Coriolis force is the virtual force produced by the rotation of the Earth on its own axis."

 The effect of this force causes winds to be deflected to the right in the northern hemisphere and to the left in the southern hemisphere.
 This is called the rule of feral.
 Or it can also be said that these winds are counterclockwise in the northern hemisphere.
 In and in the southern hemisphere.

 Law of Feral - If we stand facing the direction in which the air is blowing, or if we stand in the opposite direction from the direction in which the wind is coming, then the winds are in your right and the southern hemisphere in the northern hemisphere.
 The wind will turn to your left.

 This is the reason that northern commercial winds and southern commercial winds flow in India, which affects the climate of India.

 Despite uniformity in the general pattern in India, a clear regional variation can be seen in the climatic condition of the country.
 Let us look at these.

-You must have noticed that the temperature of some places in the desert reaches about 50 degree centigrade during day time.
-Whereas in the desert at night time this temperature can be reduced to 15 degree centigrade.
+You must have noticed that the temperature of some places in the desert reaches about 50 degrees centigrade during the daytime.
+Whereas in the desert at night time this temperature can be reduced to 15-degree centigrade.
 Whereas in other states, such variation in daily temperature is not found.